• Skip to primary navigation

 Are almond flour and almond meal the same thing?

-They are not.
-Almond flour is finer because it's made from peeled almonds.
+Almond flour and almond meal are not the same thing.
+As described in this post, almond flour is finer because it's made from peeled almonds.
 Almond meal is more coarse because made from raw almonds.
 You'll want to make sure to use almond flour in this recipe.

 Almond Flour Oatmeal Cookies